Syndic3/Blackjack-Card-Counter-Object-Detection/README.md

 There are two main sections for this project:

 1. Install tensorflow, and train a neural network to detect all 52 types of playing cards in a deck.
+The images and gifs below are recordings of the ssd_mobilenet_v2_fpnlite_640x640_coco17_tpu-8 neural network architecture.
 2. Real time object detection; where you will load the trained neural network from part one and feed it a live webcam feed to perform object detection.
 Using the neural network's output, you will then be able to determine the following: 1.
 The current count of the deck, both the dealer's and player's hand total, and the best next move for the player (based on Stand on Soft 17 Blackjack rules).